adamsilver/fdpb/06-an-inbox.md

 }
 ```

 Using this approach is normally unnecessary and counterproductive.
 First, there is an endless stream of devices and browsers with different widths and it's only going to get harder.
-Designing for those endless device widths is sysiphean.
-And the extra code needed to produce the different layouts results in slow loading pages.
-Therefore, adaptive design should be a last resort.
+Designing specific layouts for every device width is sysiphean.
+And the extra code needed to produce such layouts would result in very slow loading pages.
+Generally speaking adapative design should be a last resort.

-Responsive design takes a different approach and is based on a single fluid layout that should work well at any size regardless of device.
+Responsive design takes a different approach.
+It's based on a single fluid layout that should work well at any size regardless of device.
 Specific browsers and device widths become irrelevant.
 The difference is that you only add a media query when and if the layout breaks.
-These media queries are called content breakpoints.
+These media queries are known as content breakpoints.

 ![](.)

-Adaptive design tries to bend the web to its will.
-Responsive design embraces it by understanding the web, as what I've come to call, a continuum of edgelessness.
+Where adaptive design tries to bend the web to its will, responsive design embraces it.
+Responsive design understands that you can't possibly design for every device and browser individually.
+That's just not how the web works.
+I've come to call the web, a continuum of edgelessness.

 With this in mind, let's look at why the select box menu requires an adaptive approach to design.
 By default, and on small screens, users get a select box.
-Then, when there is enough space, we'll discard the select box for a group of submit buttons, laid out in a row.
+Then, when there is enough space, it's swapped for set of submit buttons, laid out in a row.

 ![Adaptive select box](.)

-In this case the big screen view, entirely discards the select box in favour of a completely different design using CSS and Javascript.
-Not only does this mean more work, but the page will take longer to load due to the extra code.
+In this case the big screen view entirely discards the select box in favour of a completely different design using CSS and Javascript.
+Not only does this mean more work, but the page will take longer to load.
 And we either have to change the HTML dynamically with Javascript, or we have to have both layouts in HTML, ready to be enabled and disabled through a CSS device breakpoint.

 ```CSS
 Example {}
 ```

 That's not all.
-Having one layout with a select box and one layout with a list of submit buttons, means the server needs handle the different ways they transmit data: a select box sends `selectName="value"` and a submit button sends `buttonName="value"`.
+The server now needs to be aware of how both layouts transmit data.
+The select box sends `selectName="value"` and the submit buttons sends `buttonName="value"` creating yet more work and a maintenance overhead.

 ### Hover vs click